 As I pointed out at the beginning of the page, the Bataflae pack is no longer available.
-Instead, Gura Gear has launched the Kiboko V2 as its replacement.
-This new bag takes the best parts of the Bataflae and combines with the with the best parts of the original Kiboko.
+Instead, Gura Gear has launched the Kiboko 2.0 as its replacement.
+This new bag takes the best parts of the Bataflae and combines them with the best parts of the original Kiboko.
 It also solves many of the issues that I had with the Bataflae.
 The Kiboko V2 is fantastic!

-Buy Kiboko V2 from Gura Gear and Save 10%
+Buy Kiboko 2.0 from Gura Gear and Save 10%

 You can save 10% when shopping in the Gura Gear store by using the coupon code ShutterMuse10.